Johann110/arduinoRemote/README.md

 ```

 You can add line breaks for your textfield text by adding "#br#" to the send string.<br>
-In case there are more text than the textfield can show, you can scroll down to see the rest.<br>
+In case there is more text than the textfield can show, you can scroll down to see the rest.<br>

 If you just want to install the app, I added a APK file "arduinoRemote.apk" for the installation.